RMartinez99/Devops-concepts/README.md

 # REST (Representational state transfer) defines sets of constraints to be used to make Web services, basically they are like rules or principles.

+# Scrum is a lightweight process framework that follows a particular set of practices for consistency.
+It maximizes time available to get useful things done

+# Kanban is a visual system for managing work as it moves through processes and can ID any bottlenecks a process has